andreiavrammsd/static_vector.rs/README.md

 A no-std, stack-allocated vector with fixed capacity and dynamic length.

-[`StaticVector`] stores elements on the stack using a fixed-size array without heap allocations.
+[`Vec`] stores elements on the stack using a fixed-size array without heap allocations.

 Aims to be suitable for low-level projects and to have an API as safe and explicit as possible.
 The goal is to allocate only when needed.
 When first constructed, the vector will not allocate.